-Fully revised, the fourth edition incorporates new original research, particularly from the records of the Truth and Reconciliation Commission, and includes additional popular culture images such as posters linked to the international anti-apartheid struggle.
-These help to further emphasize the mounting popular opposition to state repression in the 1970s and 1980s.
-By developing an analysis of recent economic and political issues that are rooted in the apartheid regime, particularly the continuing divide between rich and poor along racial lines and the impact of public corruption known as "state capture", South Africa provides a current, clear, and succinct introduction to the ideology and practice of apartheid.
+Fully revised, the fourth edition incorporates new original research, particularly from the records of the Truth and Reconciliation Commission, and includes additional popular culture images, such as posters linked to the international anti-apartheid struggle.
+These help to further emphasise the mounting popular opposition to state repression in the 1970s and 1980s.
+By developing an analysis of recent economic and political issues that are rooted in the apartheid regime, particularly the continuing divide between rich and poor along racial lines and the impact of public corruption known as 'state capture', South Africa provides a current, clear, and succinct introduction to the ideology and practice of apartheid.

-Part 1: Setting the Scene 1.
+Part I: Setting the scene 1.
 Introduction 2.
-Historical Background Part 2: Analysis 3.
-The Basis of Apartheid 4.
-Growing Contradictions 5.
-The Collapse of Apartheid Part 3: Assessment 6.
-A Legacy of Inequality Part 4: Documents
+Historical background Part II: Analysis 3.
+The basis of apartheid 4.
+Growing contradictions 5.
+The collapse of apartheid Part III: Assessment 6.
+A legacy of inequality Part IV: Documents

 Praise for previous edition:

 "South Africa: The rise and fall of apartheid provides a detailed, informed, and highly readable introduction to the major themes concerning apartheid South Africa, its development, evolution, and ultimately its collapse.
 It offers a quick and informative entry point for those new to South African history, covering a broad overview of key political, societal and economic issues.
 What makes this book particularly useful is the section assessing the diverse historiography, supplemented by a range of key primary documents from across the apartheid era.
 An analytical and accessible insight into apartheid South Africa."